 When you’re teaching students to improve their sound-based decoding, you need to encourage them to read aloud.
 Doing this allows the student to practice reading a text while giving you the opportunity to catch any issues that may require additional practice.

 You can coach them on the words they don’t know, but make sure that the text they are reading is in line with the phonics you are teaching.
-So, if the student struggles with short vowels, give them a text with plenty of short vowels.
+So, if the student struggles with short vowels, give her a text with plenty of short vowels.

 If you’re not sure how to identify reading errors and need a helping hand, head over to this post, “The 411 on 4 Types of Reading Errors” for more advice on this phase of The Game of Intervention.